colleeninboots/monster_catcher/README.md

 # The Monster Catcher

-The Monster Catcher is a nightlight that keeps monsters at bay.
+The Monster Catcher is a night light that keeps monsters at bay.
 This repo holds the Arduino firmware needed to make your own.
-Check out the [Monster Catcher instructable](https://www.google.com "Instructable") for the full set of steps.
+Check out the **[Monster Catcher instructable](https://www.instructables.com "Instructable")** for the full set of steps.

 ## Project Description

-This nightlight doubles as a trap to catch monsters under the bed!
+The Monster Catcher is a nightlight doubles as a trap to catch monsters under the bed!
 Before you go to sleep at night, place it under your bed and it will catch any monster under there.
 It even keeps a light on all night to make sure new monsters stay away.
+See it in action in this **[video on youtube](https://www.youtube.com/watch?v=iJaVeIyJZwk "Youtube")**.

-This instructable makes a great project for parents with a kid who’s afraid of monsters under the bed.
+Follow **[the Instructable](https:///www.instructables.com "Instructable")** for a great project for parents with a kid who’s afraid of monsters under the bed.
 The trap can help them sleep easy knowing that any monsters are locked away in the trap and can’t get them.

 ## Files
 <dl>
   <dt>monster_catcher.ino</dt>
   <dd>The main Arduino firmware file for this project.
-Uploaded to an Uno or Leonardo.</dd>
+Upload to an Uno or Leonardo.</dd>

   <dt>monster_catcher_schematic.png</dt>
   <dd>The schematic for the electronics portion of the project.</dd>